onouv/fscl/doc/fscl/architecture/Architecture.md

 A system of microservices connected by a Kafka backbone.
 Each service supports a specific domain view on the overall system under design (see [Views](Views.md) for details).
 The system will be built as a prototype for gathering experience with the management of distributed deeply structured engineering data following a common meta model (FSCL).
 Therefore, features like authentication/ authorization, scaling of performance and volume, advanced deployment options are postponed.
 Unit tests will be implemented only for critical elements.
 Integration or end-to-end testing will be implemented sparingly only for most critical features.
 Import and export of data/ adaptation to engineering tools is postposed but will gain a higher priority after the core concept has been implemented and evaluated.
 A build pipeline will be implemented when it appears necessary.

 * Each view is represented as a separate microservice
-* Each service will be built folowing the CQRS pattern, based on the [Axon framework](https://developer.axoniq.io/axon-framework/overview)
-* Inter-service messaging will happen by means of  [Axon Server](https://developer.axoniq.io/axon-server/overview)
 * Each Function, System, Component, Location will be a separate Aggregate in each views service.
-The _Shadow entities_ as described in the [Data Management Concept](../data-management-concept/Data%20Management%20Concept.md) are modelled by the [Shadow as Entity pattern](./cqrs/shadow-as-entity.md)
-* The view services will provide RESTful interfaces to the view front end web clients and willcommunicate by publish / subscribe pattern over a Kafka messaging backbone
+* The view services will provide RESTful interfaces to the view front end web clients and will communicate by publish / subscribe pattern over a Kafka messaging backbone
-* Each service type will be deployed on a separate linode
+* Inter-service messaging will happen by means of  kafka quarkus-extension (i.e. red panda) in combination with the transactional outbox pattern
 * Each Views UI will be implemented by a Next.js Web Client
 * View front ends will be served from a separate ui server linode per view
 * All common functionality in the backend as well as in the frontend will be factored out into library artefacts (e.g. core data management, kafka messaging)

 I can drive the implementation only infrequently, so versioning of specific elements in the technology stacks at this point doesn't make much sense:

-Each service will be deployed on a linode nano (or bigger, as necessary), Ansible playbooks will be used to manage the linode setups.

 ## Core Data Management Library